 Ananda Village was founded by Swami Kriyananda and a handful of young friends in 1968 on 70 acres of land in the Sierra Nevada foothills of California.
 The fledgling community was initially faced with many tests and challenges: lack of money, the threat of foreclosure, a devastating fire that destroyed most of the existing structures, differing ideas about the community’s purpose–but in the end, all seeming hardships served to help forge a community dedicated to living Yogananda’s ideal of putting God first, in all circumstances.

-Celebrating its 40th year in 2009, Ananda Village has become one of the world’s most successful intentional communities.
+Celebrating its 45th year in 2014, Ananda Village has become one of the world’s most successful intentional communities.
 More than 200 residents, all dedicated to the ideals set by Yogananda, live, work, raise families, serve and meditate together, supporting each another in applying his teachings to all aspects of life.
-Now situated on 900 acres, the Village has grown to include 85 homes, Living Wisdom schools from pre-school through high school which share the Education for Life philosophy, private and community-owned businesses, an organic farm and permaculture garden, Ananda Sangha Worldwide outreach ministry, Crystal Clarity Publishers and a world class retreat center, The Expanding Light.
+Now situated on 700 acres, the Village has grown to include 85 homes, Living Wisdom schools from pre-school through high school which share the Education for Life philosophy, private and community-owned businesses, an organic farm and permaculture garden, Ananda Sangha Worldwide outreach ministry, Crystal Clarity Publishers, a world class retreat center, The Expanding Light, and the Ananda Meditation Retreat, a place of seclusion and the site of Ananda’s beginning.